shafayetShafee/skmisc/tests/testthat/_snaps/bib_title_case.md

     Condition
       Error in `bib_title_case()`:
       x Invalid input for `bib_file_path`.
-      i It must be a non-NA character scalar.
+      i It must be a non-NA character string

 # Non readable Input file